 The transfer functions of the channel, its crosstalk aggressors, the transmitter output, and receiver input are calculated under the assumption that they are LTI (linear time invariant).
-The system transfer function is then used to calculate the response of a single pulse, the so-called NRZ single bit response, SBR(t).
-In NRZ terms, think of a pulse as a single logic 1 in a long string of 0s; in PAM4, it's a single S2 in a long string of S1, where S0, S1, S2, S3 are the alphabet of PAM4 levels.
+The system transfer function (in the frequency domain) is then used to calculate the pulse response in the time domain, which is the response to an isolated rectangular pulse of 1 UI in duration.
+Even in PAM4, any symbol stream can be considered as the superposition of such pulses with appropriate amplitudes.